skypilot-org/skypilot/docs/source/reference/storage.rst

     nodes -** specify a name (to create a bucket if it doesn't exist) and set the mode to MOUNT.
 This will create an empty scratch space that workers can write to.
 Any writes will show up on all worker's mount points.

-When specifying a storage object, you can specify either of two modes:

-- :code:`mode: MOUNT` (default)
-    This mode directly mounts the bucket at the specified path on the VM.
-    In effect, files are streamed from the backing source bucket as and when they are accessed by applications.
-This mode also allows applications to write to the mount path.
-All writes are replicated to remote bucket (and any other VMs mounting the same bucket).

-- :code:`mode: COPY`
-    This mode pre-fetches your files from remote storage and caches them on the local disk.
-Note that in this mode, any writes to the mount path are not replicated to the source bucket.

 Here are a few examples covering a range of use cases for sky file_mounts and storage mounting: